tuongphantrue/apps-gone-free-emailer/README.md

 [#important-read-this-before-relying-on-it](#important-read-this-before-relying-on-it)

 A lot of the sites people remember for this have quietly died.
-Two rounds of checking what's actually still alive in 2026:
+Three rounds of checking what's actually still alive in 2026:

 | Site | Status |